Ranger-4297/TeenageClub/Pages/About/ServerRules.md

 Bypassing our rules and moderation procedures via alts or zalgo text of any form is prohibited.
 If found to be bypassing moderative action such as a mute, you will face harsher punishments.

+#### Rule 8.
+Talking about Dreamgender

+Any conversations contain the temrs 'dreamgender' or 'dream sexual' will result in a ban from the server.
+Don't ask why.

 ---

 ## Voice chat rules